muncman/CocoaHeads/UnitConversion.md

 - how many “G”s are in a meters-per-second-squared?
 - how many megameters in a parsec?
 - fathoms in a furlong?

+^ Plus, how should you model these values?

 ----